Maritxuak/it-company-backend/README.md

 # IT Company Backend

+This is the backend for the IT Company project.

 ## PostgreSQL Database Setup with TypeORM

 This NestJS application uses TypeORM to connect to a PostgreSQL database.